Hippocratic Oath: Text of the oath

-Another equivalent phrase is found in Epidemics, Book I, of the Hippocratic school: "Practice two things in your dealings with disease: either help or do not harm the patient".
-The exact phrase is believed to have originated with the 19th-century English surgeon Thomas Inman.

 Context and interpretation

 The oath is arguably the best known text of the Hippocratic Corpus, although most modern scholars do not attribute it to Hippocrates himself, estimating it to have been written in the fourth or fifth century BC.
-Alternatively, classical scholar Ludwig Edelstein proposed that the oath was written by the Pythagoreans, an idea that others questioned for lack of evidence for a school of Pythagorean medicine.
-While Pythagorean philosophy displays a correlation to the Oath's values, the proposal of a direct relationship has been mostly discredited in more recent studies.

-Its general ethical principles are also found in other works of the Corpus: the Physician mentions the obligation to keep the 'holy things' of medicine within the medical community (i.e. not to divulge secrets); it also mentions the special position of the doctor with regard to his patients, especially women and girls.
+Its general ethical principles are also found in other works of the Corpus: the work entitled Physician mentions the obligation to keep the "holy things" of medicine within the medical community (i.e. not to divulge secrets); it also mentions the special position of the doctor with regard to his patients, especially women and girls.
+In antiquity, the punishment for breaking the Hippocratic oath could range from a penalty to losing the right to practice medicine.
 However, several aspects of the oath contradict patterns of practice established elsewhere in the Corpus.
 Most notable is its ban on the use of the knife, even for small procedures such as lithotomy, even though other works in the Corpus provide guidance on performing surgical procedures.

+Euthanasia

 Providing poisonous drugs would certainly have been viewed as immoral by contemporary physicians if it resulted in murder.
 However, the absolute ban described in the oath also forbids euthanasia.
 Several accounts of ancient physicians willingly assisting suicides have survived.
 Multiple explanations for the prohibition of euthanasia in the oath have been proposed: it is possible that not all physicians swore the oath, or that the oath was seeking to prevent widely held concerns that physicians could be employed as political assassins.